dimhoff/ESP32-CAM_Interval/README.md

 Troubleshooting
 ---------------
-If the red LED starts flashing at a 1 second interval, this means an fatal software error occurred.
+If the red LED is flashing two short pulses every 2 seconds, this means an fatal software error occurred.

 The only way to troubleshoot issues is to connect to the serial port and check